 It has helped our species evolve, lifted our living standards, and enhanced our daily lives.”

-– Attunement: Harmonizing actions and attitudes with others,
+– Attunement: Aligning actions and attitudes with others,

-– Clarity: Helping others re-assess situations to identify unrecognized needs that can be fulfilled by the negotiation proposal.
+– Clarity: Helping others identify unrecognized needs that can be fulfilled by the negotiation proposal.

 UC Hastings College of the Law’s Joan Williams offered strategies to address documented wage discrepancies.

 As more women negotiate salaries, managers may view this as an expected practice.

 - What is the best negotiation pitch you’ve heard for a job-related salary increase or role promotion?